AlexLipp/funmixer/README.md

-# Unmixing nested observed concentrations in river networks for source regions
+# Funmixer - Unmixing nested observed concentrations in river networks for source regions

 This repository implements an efficient solution to the unmixing of nested concentrations in a (river) network using convex optimisation.
 The method is described in our [peer reviewed article in __Water Resources Research__](https://doi.org/10.1029/2023WR036159)